-Ever wonder where students flock to go to college?
+Ever wonder which US states students flock to go to college?
 It’s probably not where you expect.

 Alaska picked up more students (by percentage) than California–with 23.7% and 22.1% increases, respectively.